JSSheehan/ws/_pages/Resume.md

 •	As the lone member of the analytics team, was responsible for compiling and tracking player statistics and making in game scoring decisions on plays such as errors and wild pitches.

 ### KEY SKILLS AND PROGRAMMING LANGUAGES
-•	Microsoft Office – Access, Excel (VBA, Power Queries)
+- Microsoft Office – Access, Excel (VBA, Power Queries)
-•	Data Visualization, Analysis, and Management
+- Data Visualization, Analysis, and Management
-•	Written and Oral Communication (including communication of data and analytical results)
+- Written and Oral Communication (including communication of data and analytical results)
-•	Python – Pandas, NumPy, SciPy, Plotly, Scikit Learn
+- Python – Pandas, NumPy, SciPy, Plotly, Scikit Learn
-•	SQL
+- SQL
-•	Machine Learning – Regression, Classification, Clustering, Neural Networks
+- Machine Learning – Regression, Classification, Clustering, Neural Networks
-•	Git, GitHub
+- Git, GitHub
-•	R, RStudio
+- R, RStudio
-•	SAS
+- SAS

 ### NON-PROGRAMMING LANGUAGES
-•	French: fluent in both oral and written communication
+- French: fluent in both oral and written communication\
-•	Spanish: 4 years of lessons
+- Spanish: 4 years of lessons